Head-To-Head Comparison: Piedmont Lithium (PLL) vs. Its Peers

 |14.31%

-This is a breakdown of recent recommendations and price targets for Piedmont Lithium and its rivals, as reported by MarketBeat.
+This is a breakdown of current ratings and price targets for Piedmont Lithium and its rivals, as provided by MarketBeat.

 |Sell Ratings